 Experienced at supporting laboring families in a variety of birthing facilities from hospital and birthing center to home births, Leigh appreciates that childbirth is an intensely personal experience that each family defines differently.
 Her goal is to help birthing families attain as positive a birth experience as possible.
 Leigh lives in Brooklyn with her husband and two children and enjoys jogging in Prospect Park and catching up on 10 year old television shows.
 Learn more about her in this 2015 interview.

 Marni Deutsch, birth doula

-Marni is deeply committed to honoring a woman's birth choices and offering continuous, nonjudgemental, emotional and physical support to expectant and laboring mothers and their partners.
-Her wish for every mother is to have a respectful and fulfilling birth experience, as they welcome their baby with love and happiness.
+Marni is deeply committed to honoring a person’s birth choices and offering continuous, nonjudgemental, emotional and physical support to expectant and laboring people and their partners.
+Her wish for every birthing person is to have a respectful and fulfilling birth experience, as they welcome their baby with love and happiness.
 She is overjoyed that her work as a doula can help make that possible.

 Natasha is committed to providing caring, nonjudgemental, evidence-based postpartum support for new families.
 She has seen and experienced firsthand the benefits of "mothering the mother"—from developing a strong mother-infant bond and establishing successful and long term breastfeeding to warding off depression and peacefully transitioning and adapting to life with a new baby.
 Numerous studies, anthropological and otherwise, have shown this to be true: Consistent and caring support at the beginning of the parenting journey leads to positive long term outcomes for the family unit.